 The same design on a small poster of 8.5″ x 11″ could be ok with around 150 gsm, but if you were to put the same design on a large poster of say 24″ x 36″, you might need something around the 200 gsm mark.

 If the poster is just meant to last a week on an office bulletin board, then you can probably go as light as you want, as it is disposable and is not selling or marketing something the general public will see.

 If you want the posters to remain outside for several weeks, you will likely need at least 170 gsm PVC poster paper.
 This will make the poster a bit more robust and will give it a bit of waterproofing.

-You must consider timing, because if you have a client that wants their posters advertised for a month, but you print it on paper that only lasts 2 weeks.
+You must consider timing, because if you have a client that wants their posters advertised for a month, but you print it on paper, that only lasts two weeks.
 Then you are likely to have an unhappy customer, and you may be liable for reprinting costs.

 Archival and Collectability

-Let’s say you want to create some amazing fan art movie posters and sell them to your circle of collectors.
-If this is the case, you will want to use high quality and heavier paper with archival ink.
+Let’s say you want to create some fantastic fan art movie posters and sell them to your circle of collectors.
+If this is the case, you will want to use high-quality and heavier paper with archival ink.